MARS via LASSO: Proofs

-for all $\theta, \theta^{'} \in \genmalpha_m(a_1, \cdots, a_m; S)$.
+for all $f, \tilde{f} \in \genmalpha_m(S)$.
 Consequently,

-Here $M(\epsilon, X)$ indicates the $\epsilon$-packing number of a set $X$, the second inequality follows from \eqref{norm-inequality}, and the first and the last inequality are from the general theory of packing number and covering number (see, e.g., \citet[Lemma 5.5]{wainwright2019high}). \end{proof}
+Here $M(\epsilon, X, \|\cdot\|_n)$ indicates the $\epsilon$-packing number of a set $X$ under the norm $\|\cdot\|_n$, the second inequality follows from \eqref{norm-inequality}, and the first and the last inequality are from the general theory of packing numbers and covering numbers (see, e.g., \cite{wainwright2019high}, Lemma 5.5). \end{proof}